bia-rodrig/CRUD-python-sqlite3/readme.md

 # Python - SQLITE3 - CRUD
-Branch old_version: code in prompt window
+Branch new_version: code with tkinter interface

 Application that shows how to: